Subscribe to the Newsletter

 3. You Become an Emotional Chameleon

-To manage this constant perceived threat, you might find yourself becoming a chameleon.
+To manage this constant perceived threat, you become a chameleon.
 You walk on eggshells, constantly adjusting your behavior to keep everyone around you happy.
 This is often a sign of a deep fear of intimacy, as you avoid any potential conflict that might lead to rejection.
 You might become overly accommodating, apologize for things that aren’t your fault, and lose touch with your own needs and opinions.

 The Superpower: The Gifts of a Finely Tuned Instrument

-While the pitfalls are real, it’s crucial to honor the incredible strengths this sensitivity gives you.
-When calibrated correctly, your radar is a tool for profound connection and insight. 💪
+While the pitfalls are real, I think it’s equally important to honor the incredible strengths this sensitivity gives you.
+When calibrated correctly, your radar is a tool for profound connection and insight.

 1. The Empathy X-Ray